DearCM1/South-Island-Recipes/Recipes/Pad Thai.md

 ### **Preparation**

+1. Toast the cashews and crush with a pestle and mortar, prep all other garnishes and set aside for serivce.

-1. Prep the sauce by adding all the sauce ingredients together, mashing the peanut butter so that it is evenly distributed and set aside.
+2. Prep the sauce by adding all the sauce ingredients together, mashing the peanut butter so that it is evenly distributed and set aside.

-2. Whisk both eggs together with 2 generous pinches of salt and set aside.
+3. Whisk both eggs together with 2 generous pinches of salt and set aside.

-3. Mince the onion and set aside.
+4. Mince the onion and set aside.

-4. Submerge rice noodles in boiling water for 8 minutes until tender and drain.
+5. Submerge rice noodles in boiling water for 8 minutes until tender and drain.

 ### **Cooking**

-5. Thinly slice chicken and shock cook over high heat in **vegetable oil**, set aside once browned.
+6. Thinly slice chicken and flash over high heat in **vegetable oil**, set aside once browned.

-6. Add toasted seasame oil, minced onion, and broccoli over high heat. shortly after, add the sliced pepper.
+7. Add a splash more vegetable oil, the toasted seasame oil, minced onion, and broccoli over high heat. shortly after, add the sliced pepper.

-7. Out of the ingredients, create a well in the pan and add the eggs, and moderately scramble them with the ingredients.
+8. Out of the ingredients, create a well in the middle of the pan and add the eggs, moderately scramble them with the ingredients.

-8. **Add the chicken** and the drained noodles with the rest and flip for 4 minutes, maintaining high heat.
+9. **Add the chicken** and the drained noodles with the rest and flip for 4 minutes, maintaining high heat.

-9. Add the sauce, and cook for 1 minute, or until the dish doesn't smell as fishy.
+10. Add the sauce, and cook low heat for 1 minute, or until the dish doesn't smell fishy.

 ### **Service**

-10. Serve with the lime wedge, spring onions, seasame seeds, and parsley.
+11. Serve with the all the prepared garnishes.

 ---

 ## Notes

-1. Adding boiling water in step 1. helps the peanut butter mix.
+- Adding boiling water in step 2. helps the peanut butter mix.

-2. Around step 9. in methodology, taste and season.
+- Around step 10. in methodology, taste and season.